lbl-anp/becquerel/README.md

 Developers require additional requirements which are listed in `requirements-dev.txt`.
-We use [`pytest`][2] for unit testing, [`ruff`][3] for code formatting and linting, and are planning to support eventually support [`numpydoc`][4] docstrings.
+We use [`pytest`][2] for unit testing, [`ruff`][3] for code formatting and linting, and are planning to eventually support [`numpydoc`][4] docstrings.

 [1]: https://pandas.pydata.org/pandas-docs/stable/install.html#dependencies